Are you wondering whether the technical or business side is harder when building marketplaces?

-#4 Multiple time zones
+4. Multiple time zone

 It is no secret that when you use a global rather than a local marketplace, there is a good chance that your supplier and customer will have different time zones.
 Say you want to book an interpreter for your meeting.
 Which time zone are you going to choose?

-Challenge: Day-light saving time
+Challenge: Daylight saving time

-Another difficulty can be a recurrent order or service that is repeated at a previously scheduled time.
+Another difficulty can be a recurrent order or service repeated at a previously scheduled time.
 Let’s say a customer sets an appointment for a cleaning service, by the same company, on Thursdays at 9 a.m.
 During daylight savings time, the customer’s service time changes.

 The solution here is to create a special service that verifies whether the current time is in the same period (i.e. daylight savings time) and whether or not the time has changed for that period, then adjusts it according to the desired time.

-- If you have a global marketplace, ensure that your suppliers and customers have the same time zone and don’t forget about time changes, such as daylight savings time.
+- If you have a global marketplace, ensure that your suppliers and customers have the same time zone, and don’t forget about time changes, such as daylight savings time.

 Pavel Obod, Founder of Sloboda Studio, Top Ruby on Rails company in the world according to Clutch.
 Sloboda Studio has been providing high-end web development services for almost 10 years.
 Pavel is also a Payoneer’s ambassador in Ukraine.